-7.0 HIV SURVEILLANCE, ROUTINELY-COLLECTED AND OTHER SURVEY DATA
+7.1 HIV SURVEILLANCE, ROUTINELY-COLLECTED AND OTHER SURVEY DATA

 Use of HIV case and behavioral surveillance data and HIV testing data will be used for site selection in intervention communities and for process and outcome measures.
+Other data, including site provided data, may be utilized for these purposes in certain circumstances.

-We will assess completeness, accuracy, timeliness and performance of the surveillance data.
+We will assess completeness, accuracy, timeliness and performance of the surveillance and any other data.

-7.1 HIV Testing Data
+7.2 HIV Testing Data